bpinsard/CoRe/drafts/seq_rep/seq_rep.md

 Such analysis aims at uncovering the dynamics of motor sequence execution, as instruction phase might causes motor planning and simulation of sequence performance, while execution phase generally includes warm-up and then automation of repetition.
 Furthermore, this method is independent of HRF model allowing potential non-hemodynamic related neurally-driven BOLD signal changes.

-While the rapid block design might hampers temporal disambiguation, De Bruijn cycle ordering imposes balanced successive bloc Mais selon la CORPIQ, le changement législatif demandé par la SPCA pourrait avoir un effet pervers. «À partir du moment où on enverrait le message qu’au Québec, les propriétaires ne peuvent plus refuser les animaux, on pourrait se retrouver dans une société où il y aurait encore plus d’animaux domestiques, affirme Hans Brouillette, directeur des affaires publiques de la CORPIQ.
-Or, il risquerait d’y avoir encore plus de familles qui réaliseraient après un certain temps qu’elles n’arrivent pas à s’occuper d’un animal et qu’elles doivent l’abandonner.» ks pairs in the dataset.
+While the rapid block design might hampers temporal disambiguation, De Bruijn cycle ordering imposes balanced successive blocks pairs in the dataset.
 Thus temporal leaking of BOLD activity of the previous sequence production is then balanced across the 4 sequences and should yield chance level prediction if no signal related to the present sequence is observable in the data, allowing unbiased analysis relative to the chance level.

 ## ROI analyzes